thepunkyone/time-picker/README.md

 # React Time Picker Component

-This Time Picker component uses a split hour (24 hour) / minute (5 minute increments) menu to select the required time of the day.
+`TimePicker` is a controlled input component, which uses a split hour (24 hour) / minute (5 minute increments) menu to select the required time of the day.

-It takes two required props: a `dateTime` prop of date in `ISO8601` string format and an `onChange` prop which is called with the updated time in `ISO8601` string format whenever hours or minutes are updated.
+The component takes two required props: a `dateTime` prop of date in `ISO8601` string format and an `onChange` prop which is called with the updated time in `ISO8601` string format whenever hours or minutes are updated.
 It also takes an optional `className` prop.

-If not interacted with, the picker component displays a placeholder label `HH:MM`, once interacted with it displays a label with the selected hours and minutes, for example `23:05`.
+If not interacted with, `TimePicker` component displays a placeholder label `HH:MM`, once interacted with it displays a label with the selected hours and minutes, for example `23:05`.

 In order to prevent invalid date-time being created, selecting an hour for the first time will set minutes to `"00"` and selecting minutes for the first time will set the hour to `"00"`.

-TimePicker props:
+`TimePicker` props:
 ```
 {
   className?: string